How to rent my house out – Top tips and Guidance

 For example, if one of you is a higher rate taxpayer and the other a lower rate and you own the property 50/50, then you have to split the rental income between you 50/50 when you declare your earnings on your tax returns.

-It is not possible, for example, to own a property 50/50 and then the lower rate taxpayer to declare 100% of the rental income on the tax returns to pay lower tax.
+For example, it is impossible to own a property 50/50 and then have the lower rate taxpayer declare 100% of the rental income on the tax returns to pay lower tax.

-Due to tax changes, it is no longer possible as parents you have invested in a student let which you own for your child to declare the rental income as theirs and therefore pay no tax.
-BLA members have free access to an accountant for tax advice and or tax platform.
+Due to tax changes, it is no longer possible for parents who have invested in a student let that they own for their child to declare the rental income as theirs and therefore pay no tax.
+BLA members have free access to an accountant for tax advice and/or a tax platform.

 What tenancy should I use when renting?